JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

    5. On the page that opens, in the __OAuth consumers__ section, click the name of your TeamCity application to display the key and the secret.
 3. Continue configuring the connection in TeamCity: on the __Add Connection__ page that is open, specify the key and secret.
 4. Save the connection settings.
-5. The connection is configured, and now a small Bitbucket icon becomes active in several places where a repository URL can be specified: [create project from URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL), [create VCS root from URL](guess-settings-from-repository-url.md), create [Mercurial](mercurial.md) VCS root, create [Bitbucket](bitbucket-cloud.md) issue tracker.
+5. The connection is configured, and now a small Bitbucket icon becomes active in several places where a repository URL can be specified: [create project from URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL), [create VCS root from URL](guess-settings-from-repository-url.md), create [Bitbucket](bitbucket-cloud.md) issue tracker.
 Click the icon, log in to Bitbucket and authorize TeamCity.
 TeamCity will be granted access to your public repositories.
 For __private__ repositories you'll still have to provide Bitbucket credentials to be used for authentication by TeamCity, as Bitbucket Cloud doesn't provide non-expiring access tokens.
 See the [related discussion](https://bitbucket.org/site/master/issues/11774/application-specific-passwords-or-tokens).

 ### Connecting to GitLab